On exact overlaps of integrable matrix product states: inhomogeneities, twists and dressing formulas: Integrable Boundary states and Twisted Yangians

 \section{Integrable Boundary states and Twisted Yangians}

 Our goal is to calculate overlaps, $\langle \mbox{MPS}|\bar{u}\rangle$, between integrable matrix product states and on-shell Bethe eigenstates where the on-shell Bethe states were defined in the previous section.
-The purpose of this section is to define the integrable MPS's.
-We first define integrable boundary states and corresponding K-matrices using the KT-relation \cite{Gombor:2021hmj,Gombor:2023bez}.
+The purpose of this section is to define the integrable MPSs.
+We first define integrable boundary states and corresponding $K$-matrices using the KT-relation \cite{Gombor:2021hmj,Gombor:2023bez}.
 The trace of the boundary state in the boundary space then gives the MPS. $K$-matrices which fulfil the KT relation constitute representations of the twisted Yangian $Y^+(4)$.
-We briefly review the properties of the evaluation representations of $Y^+(4)$~\cite{Molev:1997wp} and introduce the corresponding MPS's.
-These are the types of MPS's which appear in the D3-D5 domain wall problem.
+We briefly review the properties of the evaluation representations of $Y^+(4)$~\cite{Molev:1997wp} and introduce the corresponding MPSs.
+These are the types of MPSs which appear in the D3-D5 domain wall problem.